FabiaSc/Pattern-Recognition/README.md

 final_mlp_trainval.pth
 Final model weights (this is the model used to evaluate the test set).

-3)Test metric The test accuracy is printed in the console at the very end as:
+3) Test metric The test accuracy is printed in the console at the very end as:
     TEST accuracy: 0.9770